 Joseph disappears rather early from the Scriptures most likely because he died.
 That means the young Jesus experienced grief, and since he was the oldest son he had to learn to deal with great responsibilities as the succeeding head of the family.
 He developed compassion too as he worked to support and care for his widowed mother.
 He endured these things despite being “special.”
 But still he surely had issues unique only to him since he was part human and part deity.

 He kept that secret well too.
 He never used his special powers to benefit himself or his family.
 He didn’t use his divine abilities to play tricks or get an upper hand on anyone, or to repair something he may have broken to stay out of trouble.
-We know this because John’s gospel tells us his first miracle came early in his ministry when he turned water into wine.3 In fact he never, ever sinned.4
+We know this because John’s gospel tells us his first miracle came early in his ministry when he turned water into wine.3 So its not too far fetched to conclude that he never, ever sinned since the Bible tells us so.4

 He never got into trouble, misbehaved, stole, or dishonored his parents, the things everyone in their youth does sometimes.
 He wasn’t just a good boy he was a perfect sinless boy just as predicted.5 Therefore, even before reaching the age of reason Jesus deliberately refused to do any evil, any sin.